sverweij/virtual-code-owners/README.md

 - a `VIRTUAL-CODEOWNERS.txt` (_patterns_ x _teams_)
 - a `virtual-teams.yml` (_teams_ x _users_)

-... which makes it easier to keep `CODEOWNERS` in sync on multi-team mono repos when you don't have (enough) 'real' GitHub or GitLab teams.
+... which makes it easier to keep `CODEOWNERS` in sync on multi-team monorepos when you don't have (enough) 'real' GitHub or GitLab teams.

 ## Usage